luhmann/luhmann/README.md

 I'm a freelance software engineer/consultant.
-My passion is Frontend Development, but software is about making promises to your users and keeping them—which is why I excel in Fullstack roles.
+My passion is Frontend Development, but software is about making promises to your users and keeping them, which is why I excel in Fullstack roles.
 I help motivated teams deliver exceptional experiences.
 I don't do permanent positions.

 ## Technical Experience